ghizmodave/food-classifier/README.md

-[Pytorch](https://pytorch.org) has been used for implementing the convolutional neural network (CNN) model, trained using [Amazon Sagemaker](https://aws.amazon.com/sagemaker/) and local resources resuming training in multiple sessions.
+[Pytorch](https://pytorch.org) has been used for implementing the convolutional neural network (CNN) model, trained using [Amazon Sagemaker](https://aws.amazon.com/sagemaker/) and local resources (with the training process resumed in multiple sessions.